DimitriCapetz/peer_interface_enabler/README.md

 # Compatibility

-This has been tested with EOS 4.20.x using eAPI
+This has been tested with EOS 4.28.1F using eAPI

 # Limitations

 Strict logic is used to determine the backup port to be configured.
+In this case, the backup port and primary port must have the same interface ID (i.e. Ethernet1 on both devices).
+Peer addressing is identified using MLAG only.
+If MLAG is not in use, the script will need to be adjusted.
 If the environment does not adhere to this logic, the script will need to be adjusted.
 Please note that failover time can be affected by STP convergeance.
 If there are no L2 loops, STP can be disabled on vlans to speed failover time.